Skip to main content

 • It also contains caffeine to help improve dark circles and dull skin.

-• Good for oily lids, with a lighter moisturizing formula featuring glycerin and squalane.
+• Good for oily skin lids, with a lighter moisturizing formula featuring glycerin and squalane.

 • It also contains caffeine to help improve dark circles and dull skin.